Taywee/NerdyNights/nerdynights/bitmath.rst

 Putting It All Together
 =======================

-Download and unzip the :download:`background3.zip <files/background3.zip>`
+Download and unzip the `master.zip`_ sample files.
+This lesson is in **background3**.
-sample files.
 All the code is in the background.asm file.
 Make sure that file, mario.chr, and background.bat is in the same folder as NESASM, then double click on background.bat.
 That will run NESASM and should produce background3.nes.
 Run that NES file in FCEUXD SP to see the full background.